reflectoring/reflectoring.github.io/_posts/2021-05-04-intro-to-criteria-api.md

 The `Criteria` implementation holds a basic representation of a constraint meaning:
 - key: The field that the query is based on it - for example : `price`, `name`, ...etc
-- value: The value of the field - for example : 10, Sara, ... etc
+- value: The value of the field - for example : 10, pizza, ... etc
 - operation: It's the condition - for example :  equality, like, ...etc
 - orPredicate: It shows `or` or `and` between specifications